-Before operating promoter analysis, the TF fingerprint file for the relevant organism should be downloaded from the download page (more details at introduction of Enrichment Analysis >> Promoter Analysis >> PRIMA.
+Before operating promoter analysis, the TF fingerprint file for the relevant organism should be downloaded from the download page (more details at introduction of Enrichment Analysis Tools).
+To perform the analysis, select Enrichment Analysis >> Promoter Analysis >> PRIMA.
 The following dialog box will appear: